prothen/pyffb/README.md

 If you have feature requests, questions or you want to contribute, you are very welcome to submit a pull request!

 ## License
-If you would like to use this code or parts of this code or you are interested in a open source license, let me know under `philipp.rothenhaeusler at gmail.com`.
+If you would like to use this code or parts of this code or you are interested in an open source license, let me know under `philipp.rothenhaeusler at gmail.com`.

 (c) Copyright 2020 Philipp Rothenhäusler All rights reserved.